bvrajan1/autofillCityStateMagentoAdmin/README.md

 autofillCityStateMagentoAdmin
 =============================

 Bookmarklet to auto fill the city and state based on zipcode in Magento Admin.

+This can be helpful for customer service agents while taking orders from customers over the phone.
+Saves time as they don't have to type in the city and state names.

 The Ziptastic API is used to get the city and state based on zipcode.